hcengineering/platform-0.2/docs/content/docs/concepts/architecture.md

 ### Why Resources?

 Platform persists `Platform Objects` in the database.
-Platform objects uniquely identified and belongs to a `Class`.
+Platform objects are uniquely identified and belong to a `Class`.
 Any platform object may have properties, which can be:

 * A reference to another platform object
 * Embedded object (structure)